qducnguyen/hadoop-docker/README.md

 > NOTE: it is necessary that all containers starting should be under same network.
 By default they run under *dock_net*

 **scripts** foder contains some handy scripts that could be used when experimenting with the cluster.

-- **cleanup**: this script will remove all running and dangling containers

-- **build**: this script could be used to build the base image for hadoop.
-Scripts for building NameNode and DataNode can be found in their individual folder.

 # HDFS:
 This folder contains images for NameNode and DataNode that together forms HDFS or Hadoop Distributed File System.